dekart/igra/README.md

 To install Ruby please check this page: http://www.ruby-lang.org/en/downloads/

-To install Rails please check this page: http://rubyonrails.org/download

-After installing both Ruby and Rails you should be able to run this application.
+After installing both Ruby you should be able to install all the dependencies of the application.
+Fortunately, it's very simple.
+Open your console, go to application folder, and enter this command:

+    bundle

+It should install all the libraries you'll need to use the application.
+When it's done you should be able to run the application.
 To do this please open console, go to application folder, and enter this command:

-    rails server
+    bundle exec rails server

 It should launch the application and make it possible to open it at http://localhost:3000/